TULiberalArts/Anthropology/pages/graduate.md

 published: true
 ---

-In our highly selective PhD program, students develop an original doctoral research project that involves substantial field-based or laboratory-based research to make a significant contribution to the discipline of anthropology.
-We offer four sub-disciplines of study: archaeology, biological anthropology, linguistic anthropology and sociocultural anthropology.
+In our highly selective PhD program, students develop an original doctoral research project that involves substantial field-based or laboratory-based research.
+We offer four subdisciplines of study: archaeology, biological anthropology, linguistic anthropology and sociocultural anthropology.
 Doctoral students specialize in one of these areas.
 We are committed to producing doctorates in anthropology who are well prepared for professional careers in academia, government, non-profit/non-governmental organizations or the private sector.

-## Academic offerings
+## Academic Offerings at a Glance

  - [PhD in Anthropology](http://bulletin.temple.edu/graduate/scd/cla/anthropology-phd/) (Concentrations: Archeology, Biological Anthropology, Linguistic Anthropology)
  - Specialized Courses and Training in the [Anthropology of Visual Communication](http://bulletin.temple.edu/graduate/scd/cla/anthropology-phd/#text)

 ## Archaeology

 Archaeologists study people and cultures of the past by analyzing material remains such as artifacts, human remains, architecture, landscapes, and environments.
-Archeaologists use this evidence to study such topics as the formation of social groups, ideologies, subsistence patterns, human interactions with the environment.
+Archaeologists use this evidence to study such topics as the formation of social groups, ideologies, subsistence patterns, human interactions with the environment.

 **Some areas of focus:**